wRothbard/birthstones/README.md

 ***Topaz, 		E5A55F,			1.62,	.5,		.5,		1.0, 	0.0,		0.0
 Zircon,		255f75,			,	,		,		,		,
 [] if in brackets, value is for block version
-{} if in bracurly braces, value is for mineral (ore) version ** Complete IOR Lists (values averaged or used from) http://forums.cgsociety.org/archive/index.php?t-513458.html http://www.gemselect.com/gem-info/refractive-index.php
+! means not that value: though that value is apparent from a reference photo, it is apparently not the true albedo {} if in bracurly braces, value is for mineral (ore) version ** Complete IOR Lists (values averaged or used from) http://forums.cgsociety.org/archive/index.php?t-513458.html http://www.gemselect.com/gem-info/refractive-index.php
 *** old shader (usually Gem2, or sometimes Gem) was used as opposed to Gem3 (Frost was called Scatter, but it wasn't actually volumetric scatter in Gem shaders 1-2)
-(where '-' appears in IOR column, double refraction is used [different values in each IOR value input node])
+- where '-' appears in IOR column, double refraction is used [different values in each IOR value input node]) Starting with emerald, block is rotated by 90 on z

 Take note that this list is in alphabetical order (like birthstones-mod git 2012) for convenience, not in actual birthstone month order.
 * Keep default resolution of 32x32 (must be full bleed then cropped to 16x16 manually to avoid edge issues with cycles)
 * Render the following cameras (or experiment): North, East, Top